eclipse-keyple/keyple-java/java/component/keyple-plugin/stub/README.md

 The **Stub** plugin makes it easy to test your Keyple app.
 By simulating APDU exchanges to a Stub smart card you can simulate a variety of scenario and troobleshoot field-driven problems.

-This library **should be import explicitly** in the project configuration.
+This library **should be import explicitly** from [maven](https://mvnrepository.com/artifact/org.eclipse.keyple/keyple-java-plugin-stub).

 ## User Guide & Download Information